jglovier/poetry/2022-11-21-expectations.md

 Can I allow and accept disappointment?

 In a way, disappointment -
-as painful as it may -
+as painful as it may be -
 is the freedom I long for.
 A release from expectation
 and its constant scrutiny.

 It may not be as satisfying
 as the fulfillment of expectations,
-but it can still bring a kind of healing and new life
+but it can bring healing and new life
 in the freedom that it contains
 if I can see it not as the final word in my story,
 but simply as the letting go of an expectation